lastephey/magnet-notebooks/README.md

 ```

-## Disclaimer:
+## Disclaimer

 These scripts and notebooks will not work "out of the box" since filepaths are
 hardcoded for NERSC's corigpu system and file locations may change, but
-hoepfully the general ideas and techniques we used are clear and can be helpful
+hopefully the general ideas and techniques we used are clear and may be helpful
 to others.